Separation-based distance measures for causal graphs: ADDITIONAL EXPERIMENTS

 \subsection{Correlation of ZL-SD and SHD on mixed graphs}

 First, we repeat the experiments on the correlation of distance measures on mixed graphs.
 In this context, the available comparison metrics are the ZL-SD and the SHD, so these are the only ones we consider.
 We generate $500$ random mixed graphs by the following scheme.
 We first generate a causal order with a random permutation.
 Then for every node pair $(X,Y)$ for which $X<Y$ in the causal order, we generate an edge between them with probability $p$.
-If an edge is drawn, we orient the edge as $X\to Y$ with probability $q=0.7,0.5$ and as $X \leftrightarrow Y$ with probability $1-q$.
+If an edge is drawn, we orient the edge as $X\to Y$ with probability $q=0.2,0.7,0.9$ and as $X \leftrightarrow Y$ with probability $1-q$.
 The resulting graphs are acyclic but not necessarily MAGs as they might not be ancestral or might have almost cycles.
 The lack of ancestrality is unproblematic for the computation of the ZL-SD as the separator search will simply return \emph{None} for two non-adjacent nodes that cannot be separated.
-We did not apply any checks for almost-cycles as this would have introduced a significant computational overhead and would not have changed the general observation, namely that the ZL-SD and the SHD only exhibit weak correlation.
+We did not apply any checks for almost-cycles as this would have introduced a significant computational overhead and would not have changed the general form of these plots.